dendronhq/dendron-site/vault/dendron.dev.triage.md

 ## flavor

 ### happy
-Will this make it easier to use Dendron in the common case?
+Will this make it easier to use Dendron in the common case

+### crop
+This makes a good CROP issue

 ## size